 Louie’s Cupboard combats food insecurity by providing non-perishable canned and boxed goods including: vegetables, fruit, meat, beans, pasta, grains, and more.
 Stop by in-person at the Lumberjack CARE Center (in the Sechrist Hall Annex), online, or via their contact information below:

 NAU offers multiple options for mentoring depending on your situation and what you’re looking for – we have the perfect program for you.
 Mentoring can assist in creating relationships, developing your skills, and getting comfortable in the University setting.

-Academic Peer Mentors are current NAU students who work one-on-one with students to develop strong study skills both in and out of the classroom.
-Academic Peer Mentors will help you with time management, test-taking, reading and writing skills, success in online and blended learning course formats, and will help you connect to academic support such as tutoring.
+Peer Academic Coaches are current NAU students who work one-on-one with students to develop strong study skills both in and out of the classroom.
+Peer Academic Coaches will help you with time management, test-taking, reading and writing skills, success in online and blended learning course formats, and will help you connect to academic support such as tutoring.

 First Generation Students